Research and outreach model

 Table 1 Results of t-test and Descriptive Statistics for Science Affinities by Group

 Three covariates were also collected for all campers.
 These included free and reduced lunch status, student engagement with science outside of school and student enjoyment of science in school, as measured by parent report.
 Among the experimental group 33% of students received free and reduced lunch compared to 22% of the control group.
 And independent-sample t-test was conducted to compare student engagement with science outside of school in the experimental and control conditions.
-There was not a significant difference between scores for the experimental group (M=2.03, SD=.89) and the control group (M=1.67, SD=.69); t(46)=1.50, =.141.
+There was not a significant difference between scores for the experimental group (M=2.03, SD=.89) and the control group (M=1.67, SD=.69); t(46)=1.50, p =.141.
 And independent-sample t-test was conducted to compare student enjoyment of science in school in the experimental and control conditions.
 There was a significant difference between scores for the experimental group (M=4.40, SD=.68) and the control group (M=3.83, SD=1.04); t(46)=2.29, p =.027.

 Analysis of covariance for each of the science affinities following camp revealed significant differences between the experimental and control groups.
 A One-way ANCOVA was conducted to determine a statistically significant difference between the experimental (camper) group and the control (non-camper) group on the scale of science identities controlling for pre-camp science identity.
 There is a significant effect of camp experience on post camp science identities after controlling for pre-camp identities, F=(1,46)=25.42, p<.001.
 Predicted mean post-camp identity scores for the experimental condition (M=16.0) were nearly two points higher than the control condition (M=14.2).
 Results for the other science affinities were also statistically significant and similar in magnitude.